-In 2005, Joel Rogers and the mayor of Madison, Wisconsin, Dave Cieslewicz, founded the Mayors Innovation Project (MIP), which is a network of American Mayors dedicated to such ideals as “shared prosperity,” “environmental sustainability,” and “building progressive metropolitan leadership.”
-This program encourages city governments to allocate ever-increasing amounts of taxpayer dollars to the goal of “improv[ing] education and lifelong learning, promot[ing] high road economic and workforce development effort, expand[ing] housing and transit availability, develop[ing] the opportunities of the clean energy economy while combating climate change."
-Since its inception, more than 100 cities have participated in the project.
+In 2005, Rogers and the mayor of Madison, Wisconsin—Dave Cieslewicz—founded the Mayors Innovation Project (MIP), a network of American mayors dedicated to such ideals as “shared prosperity,” “environmental sustainability,” and “progressive metropolitan leadership.”
+With staunch support from COWS, this program encouraged city governments to allocate ever-increasing sums of taxpayer money to the goal of “improv[ing] education and lifelong learning, promot[ing] high-road economic and workforce development effort[s], expand[ing] housing and transit availability, [and] develop[ing] the opportunities of the clean energy economy while combating climate change.”

-In 2007, Joel Rogers partnered with Van Jones to found Green For All, an environmental partner of progressive labor.
-A year later, in 2008, Rogers co-founded the Emerald Cities Collaborative, which together with COWS and Green For All directs the Efficiency Cities Network, whose aim is to educate government workers and businesses about retrofitting the new green economy and to ensure the “generation, local capture, and equitable distribution of resulting power, wealth, health, income, employment, and other opportunities.”
+In 2007, Joel Rogers collaborated with Van Jones to establish Green For All, an environmental partner of progressive labor.
+A year later, Rogers co-founded the Emerald Cities Collaborative, which, together with COWS and Green For All, directed the Efficiency Cities Network, whose aim was to educate government workers and businesses vis-à-vis retrofits for the new green economy, and to ensure the “equitable distribution of resulting power, wealth, health, income, employment, and other opportunities.”

-The other initiative that COWs has long advocated is the development of a new green economy, pushed by government policy and directed through progressive alliances and business cooperation.
-COWS believes that “the 2009 American Recovery and Reinvestment Act [i.e., the $787 billion stimulus package] alone has the potential to create almost 180,000 jobs in energy efficiency over the next few years,” and looks forward to “comprehensive climate and energy legislation” that would lead to a “net increase of roughly 1.7 million [green] jobs in the U.S.”
+In 2009, COWS predicted that the American Recovery and Reinvestment Act (i.e., the $787 billion federal stimulus package) had “the potential to create almost 180,000 jobs in energy efficiency over the next few years,” and that the passage of additional “comprehensive climate and energy legislation” would lead to a “net increase of roughly 1.7 million [green] jobs in the U.S.”